Mobile menu

 What is Down Syndrome?

 Down syndrome is a genetic disorder that occurs when abnormal cell division causes an individual to develop an extra chromosome.
-Having an extra chromosome means that these people have more genetic material than the normal human would.
+Having an extra chromosome means that people with Down syndrome have more genetic material than the typical human.

-Each individual with Down syndrome is unique and may suffer from different intellectual and developmental delays.
-Some physical characteristics of Down syndrome include small stature, an upward slant of eyes, flattened facial features and low muscle tone.
+Each individual with Down syndrome is unique.
+Common physical characteristics of Down syndrome include small stature, an upward slant of eyes, flattened facial features, and low muscle tone.
+Some individuals with Down syndrome may experience different intellectual and developmental delays.

 Down syndrome is the most common chromosomal disorder, affecting 1 in every 691 babies born in the US.